-Both py eur and peur cause Fifth State mutation of a following consonant, just like py le and ple.
+Peur causes Fifth State mutation of a following consonant, just like ple.
 For example, peur fynta prena carr nowyth? 'when will you buy a new car?'
+Py eur is followed by particle y (yth before a vowel or h), just like py le.